Conctr/squirrel/README.md

 ### setOpts([*opts*])

-Overrides the default options of the Conctr class.
+Overrides the default options of the Conctr device class.
 Takes an optional table **opts**.
 Any keys that arent provided will be set back to defualts.

 **opts**